jpa102/jpa102.github.io/faketube/faketube.md

 they can be found here: https://github.com/jpa102/jpa102.github.io/tree/main/faketube/metadata

+you can add the view-source: at every beginning of a youtube video link to get the data from there

 # comments

+## why only copy paste the video id? why not use the full youtube video link?

+i designed it that way. i think full youtube video links are overrated, why not something that's a little bit complicated and "unique"? *(kind of like entering a product key to activate windows)*

 ## why does it resemble the layouts from youtube?

-i designed it that way, they are either inspired or i try to make a near-accurate layout for fun. i get the designs from wayback machine
+again, i designed it that way, they are either inspired or i try to make a roughly "accurate" layout for fun. i get the designs from wayback machine

 ## why do you use the html embed for youtube videos?

-it's convenient for me to use that way, i don't even know how get the actual youtube player and the video without relying on embedding yet...
+it's convenient for me to use that way, i don't even know how get the actual youtube player and the video itself without relying on embedding yet...

 ## why do you use json files for the description, comment counts, etc... ? isn't it more time-consuming and impractical?

-again, i don't know yet how to get them without relying on the view-source and grabbing all the necessary data from there. i did manage to get the video titles and channel names from [noembed.com](https://www.noembed.com) though which is what i currently use
+i don't know yet how to get them without relying on the view-source and grabbing all the necessary data from there. i did manage to get the video titles and channel names from [noembed.com](https://www.noembed.com) though which is what i currently use

 i think this can be useful for archiving purposes such as when a video gets taken down for example and all you have is the youtube video link for it